-Part G: Information about the third party if the client to whose benefit the payment is made is acting on behalf of a third party (if applicable)
+Part G: Information about any third party beneficiary of the EFT payment (if the client to whose benefit the payment is made is acting on behalf of a third party)

 This part is for information about any third party on whose behalf the EFT payment is made.
 If there is no third party related to the EFT payment, do not complete this part.
-In this case, read the information about "Next" following the information about field G12.